guslipkin/Spring2021/CAP 4763 ~ Time Series/Problem Sets/Problem Set 1/Problem Set 1.md

 ​	Based on the MSE of each model, the first one is a little bit better but I don't think either is great.

+​	"<u>The most important lags would seem to be the most recent month, and the same month a year ago.</u>"

 <div style="page-break-after: always; break-after: page;"></div>

 # Appendix A

 ```
 clear
 set more off